 This is my ultimate Sedona Itinerary aka How to Spend The Perfect Weekend in Sedona.
 I’ll be sharing fun hikes, my favorite vortexes, cool hotels, good eats, what to pack and more!

-It was snowing up North in the Grand Canyon and Flagstaff when we visited.
-On the opposite side near the Nogales Mexico border, it’s pure heat and desert.
-Sedona, Arizona is more Northern but this pocket of the landscape is utterly unique.
+It was snowing up North in the Grand Canyon National Park and Flagstaff when we visited.
+On the opposite side in Green Valley, it’s pure heat and desert.
+Sedona, Arizona is more Northern but this pocket of the landscape is utterly unique to the country.

 We visited a few and I remember sitting down on one, closing my eyes and I swear I felt something.
 Could have been all my imagination, but I felt more at ease after we left, almost like I just did a long spout of meditation.

 Most Popular Vortex Sights

 - Airport Mesa (easy hike!)

 - Bell Rock